Menu

 • third parties who have a close personal relationship with someone they believe is at risk

 There are measures in place to address privacy and confidentiality issues.
-Generally, the information that is provided will not include specific details but rather an assessment of the level of risk to the individual.
-More information is available from your local municipal police service.
+Generally, the information that is provided will not include specific details.
+Instead, it will be an assessment of the level of risk to the individual.
+More information is available from your local police service.

 How helpful was this article?